 Use connecting language.
 As you instruct students to move from one posture to the next, smooth the transition by acknowledging the starting point.
 For instance, if students are lying on their backs but the next posture is standing, rather than just saying, “Stand up,” you may want to invite students to “tune into your breath as you lie on your backs, and then begin to make your way slowly onto your feet.”
 Students appreciate clarity, and it’s good to remind them that you know where they are at all times.

 Don’t be afraid of silence.
 Newer teachers in particular feel that there’s so much information to convey that you want to say it all!
 But when you allow for silence, students have the opportunity to go deeper into their meditative state during the kriyas.
 Explain the posture, give a few words of encouragement, and then let your students have their experience.
 Pop in from time to time to remind them to stay focused, but be careful not to over-do it.

 The same can be said for music.
 While music can be a great way to boost the rhythm of certain exercises or give the students something to focus on, at times it’s nice to give it a break.
 Experiment with instrumental music that you can play in the background, such as something by amazing artists like Matthew Schoening or Todd Boston.
 The students can pick up the rhythm of the music but still keep their focus on the Sat Nam that they vibrate internally.

-Our voice is a powerful tool, and when we use it effectively, we enhance our teaching skills.
+Our voices are powerful tools, and when we use them effectively, we enhance our teaching skills.
 Experiment and see how it feels to use your words and your tone as a way to uplift and elevate.
 Let us know if you notice any shifts!